thawkin3/boundaries-demo/README.md

 1. Create your own interface
 2. More easily mock the third-party library in your code
 3. Easily adapt to changes in the third-party library's API
-4. Swap out underlying libraries if you want to change in the future
+4. Swap out underlying libraries if you want to change libraries in the future

 **Write "learning tests" to document a third-party library.
 This allows you to:**